-Since the election of a second woman as a Board member in 2015, 22% of the Board members are women.
+As at June 5, 2017, 25% of the Board members are women.
 The Board is committed to increasing that level as board turnover occurs from time to time taking into account the skills, background, experience and knowledge desired at a particular time by the Board and its committees.